oicr-gsi/shesmu/language.md

 type of that position in the tuple.
 If _n_ is beyond the number of items in the tuple, an error occurs.

-#### List Modification
-- _expr_ `$` modifications... collector

-Takes the elements in a list and process them using the supplied modifications and then computes a result using  the collector.
-The modifications and collectors are described below.

 ### Terminals
 #### Date Literal
 - `Date` _YYYY_`-`_mm_`-`_dd_